 Headline, body copy, and messaging experiments.
 Discover which words and framing resonate with your audience.

-Across 45 copy & messaging experiments, 38% resulted in a statistically significant win.
-Winning variants saw an average lift of +24.6%.
-Meanwhile, 4 tests underperformed the control with an average drop of -6.1%.
+Across 16 copy & messaging experiments, 0% resulted in a statistically significant win.
+Meanwhile, 3 tests underperformed the control.

 These results come from real A/B tests with sample sizes ranging from hundreds to millions of visitors.
 Use them to inform your own copy & messaging testing strategy and avoid repeating experiments that have already been run.